-What is considered common sense in one country is not necessarily common sense in another country.
-Common sense differs depending on the place and time.
-Sometimes, what is common sense in Japan is not common sense in foreign countries.
-I think the best part of traveling abroad is to catch a glimpse of such differences in common sense.
+What is considered common sense in one country is not necessarily considered common sense in another.
+Common sense differs from place to place and from era to era.
+Sometimes, what is common sense in Japan is not common sense in other countries.
+It is one of the most exciting parts of traveling abroad to catch a glimpse of such differences in common sense.

 No